 This is where Yin yoga comes in.
 One of the most effective and less well-known styles of yoga, Yin is a subtle and slow practice where every posture targets the fascia.
 Typically, poses are held for between 2-5 minutes to help stretch and ease the fiber webbing.
 As the fascia fibers begin to slowly thin out and become ‘unglued’; our movements improve and we can enjoy and we can enjoy greater flexibility and mobility of our joints.
 However, Yin is not a quick fix.
 Areas that have been damaged for a long time will take time and patience, so regular strengthening and stretching is recommended.

 Yin provides the perfect balance for those with fast-paced lives or who have an active sports or yoga practice.
 Even top athletes now incorporate Yin into their recovery programs as a way of increasing flexibility, relieving tightness and relaxing body and mind.
 Yin is also ideal for older people looking to regain mobility in their joints.

 So, if bending down and putting on socks is a challenge for you, then you need to start practicing Yin yoga.
 Your body will thank you for it!

-If you are going through menopause and would like to know how yoga can help, click here to obtain a copy of my FREE e-book .
-This demonstrates a selection of yoga poses that bring relief to menopausal symptoms.
-Whilst some are restorative, others are energy boosting or focus specifically on symptoms such as hot flashes.
+If you are going through menopause and would like to know how yoga can help, click here to obtain a copy of my FREE e-book.
+This demonstrates a selection of yummy Restorative yoga poses that bring relief to menopausal symptoms including anxiety, overwhelm, brain fog, fatigue and stress.

 You can also join our Facebook group Yoga for Peri/Menopause and enjoy free tips, advice, yoga sequences, classes and meet other like-minded women who are undergoing the same challenges.